For Parents

 - Daily communication is unrealistic.
 Remember this is your student’s chance to gain some independence.
 They can’t do that if they’re checking in every day.
+Make a plan or set some expectations together on what they realistically can do.

 - Students on longer programs consistently recommend Skype, Google, WeChat, WhatsApp, iMessage, and Facebook messenger as easy communication tools.

 - Your student may call at some point during the program and be very unhappy or even depressed.
 This is usually associated with Culture Shock.
 It is difficult to enter another culture and grow accustomed to everything that is so new and different.
 Even if your student initially called with extreme excitement, this call could come a week or a month later.
 We recommend you not to encourage your student to come home or ‘feed’ their depression.
-Encourage them to continue to remain involved, seek out American food and other comforts that may remind them of home.
+Encourage them to continue to remain involved, seek out American food and other comforts that may remind them of home. packing things that remind them of home or give some comfort can help too.

 - In many cases the problem they call you about solves itself within 24 hours.
 Resist your initial urge to fly over and save the day.
 Don’t forget to ask them to call you back within the next 24 hours.
 Usually by that time they are feeling better and problems are solved – but they often forget to call and tell you that part.